 The accountability report comprises two sections: a corporate governance report and an Assembly accountability and audit report.
-The corporate governance report includes the following information: the responsibilities of the Secretary and Comptroller General; the composition, responsibilities and actions of the Managing Board and Audit Committee and how they have supported the Secretary and Comptroller General and enabled the objectives of the NICTSIA; the key risks faced by the NICTSIA and how it seeks to manage them.
+The corporate governance report includes the following information: the responsibilities of the Secretary and Comptroller General; the composition, responsibilities and actions of the Advisory Board and the Audit and Risk Committee and how they have supported the Secretary and Comptroller General and enabled the objectives of the NICTSIA; the key risks faced by the NICTSIA and how it seeks to manage them.
 The Assembly accountability and audit report includes a formal opinion by the NICTSIA's external auditor to certify that the financial statements give a true and fair view of the state of the NICTSIA's affairs for the year and that they have been prepared in accordance with all relevant rules.